run27017/grape-entity/CONTRIBUTING.md

 bundle exec rake
 ```

+For options passing to `rake spec`, look at the [documentation](https://www.rubydoc.info/gems/rspec/1.3.2/Spec/Rake/SpecTask).

 #### Write Tests

 Try to write a test that reproduces the problem you're trying to fix or describes a feature that you want to build.
 Add to [spec/grape-entity](spec/grape-entity).